Go 1.26

 Moreover, the actual line that does the work (using the two calls to the Add() method) generates just 2 SIMD instructions and runs in less than 2 nsecs.

-For each register size Go has a type that supports storing eight different integer types (int8, uint8, int16, …, uint64) and two floating point types (float32 and float64).
-That is, there are 30 SIMD “vector” types: 3 different register sizes which can store 10 different Go types.
+As explained in the Background section above, SIMD X86 instructions use special registers, of 128, 256 or 512 bits.
+For each SIMD register size Go has a type that supports eight different integer types (int8, uint8, int16, …, uint64) and two floating point types (float32 and float64).
+That is, there are 30 SIMD numeric “vector” types: 3 different register sizes which can store 10 different arithmetic types.

 | BITS | Integer | Unsigned | Float | ||||||